caddyserver/website/src/docs/markdown/command-line.md

 	[&lt;status|body&gt;]</code></pre>

 Starts one or more simple, hard-coded HTTP servers that are useful for development, staging, and some production use cases.
+It can be useful for verifying or debugging HTTP clients, scripts, or even load balancers.

 `--status` is the HTTP status code to return.

 `--header` adds an HTTP header; `Field: value` format is expected.
 This flag can be used multiple times.

 `--body` specifies the response body.
+Alternatively, the body can be piped from stdin.

 `--listen` is the listener address, which can be any [network address](/docs/conventions#network-addresses) recognized by Caddy, and may include a port range to start multiple servers.